razerx100/nvim-config/README.md

 # Instructions

 * Install NeoVim.
-  *On Windows, I installed the release build from GitHub but it was kinda old.*
-  *So, also tried building and installing the repo but it wouldn't let me without* *admin access.
-So, I installed the release build and replaced its binaries with* *the ones I built.*
+  *On Windows, building and installing is difficult.
+And the latest release* *version might not be the latest.
+So, in that case the pre-release version* *can be installed instead, which should be a daily build.*

 * Copy the `nvim` folder to `~/.config/` on UNIX systems. `~\AppData\Local\` on Windows.